keybase/node-acache/README.md

 ### `query` params:
  * arg0 (object):
    * `key_by` : a key for this cache call.
 Feel free to pass a string, number, or object; it will be hashed
    * `fn` : a function to run, to fill the cache, if it's missing. your function should take one parameter, `cb`.
-It should then call `cb` with `err, res1, res2,...`
+It should then call `cb` with `err, res`
  * arg1 (fn) :
    * a function you want called with the results of your `fn`.
-Say, `err, res1, res2, ...` from either the cache or hot read
+Say, `err, res` from either the cache or hot read

 ## Errors